Hacking-the-Cloud/hackingthe.cloud/content/blog/2022_wrap-up.md

 </aside>
 ---

 2022 is coming to a close and it's time to look back on the year.
 For Hacking the Cloud, 2022 has been a year of steady improvements.
 We've consistently had new content and new techniques added to the catalog throughout the year.
-We also expanded the type of content we offer with a full-blown custom [CTF](https://hackingthe.cloud/aws/capture_the_flag/cicdont/)!
+We also expanded the type of content we offer with a full-blown, custom, [CTF](https://hackingthe.cloud/aws/capture_the_flag/cicdont/)!
 With all that in mind, here are some accomplishments for the site this year, along with some noteworthy updates.

 ## Numbers